10-Q 1 aap-20241005.htm 10-Q aap-20241005

 Weighted-average fair value

-During the twelve and twenty-eight weeks ended July 13, 2024, the Company granted the following stock options:
+During the twelve and forty weeks ended October 5, 2024, the Company granted the following stock options:

 The fair value of each option was estimated on the date of grant by applying the Black-Scholes option-pricing valuation model.